Improved null proportion estimators for multiple discrete tests with plug-in FDR control: Introduction

-obtained by replacing $m$ in \eqref{eq:def:BH:critvalues} by an estimate $\widehat{m_0}$ of $m_0$ still provides so called \emph{adaptive} or \emph{plug-in} $\FDR$ control at level $\alpha$ while allowing for more power.
+obtained by replacing $m$ in \eqref{eq:def:plug:in:BH} by an estimate $\widehat{m}_0$ of $m_0$ still provides so-called \emph{adaptive} or \emph{plug-in} $\FDR$ control at level $\alpha$ while often allowing for more power.
 Classical examples of such estimates were proposed by \cite{Storey2004}

 While the focus of this work is on plug-in FDR control, estimates of $m_0$ (or equivalently $\pi_0=m_0/m$) can also be used for FDR estimation purposes (see \cite{Storey2002}).
-Thus, there is a large body of literature on this topic and numerous methods for establishing plug-in FDR control are available, see e.g. \citet{benjamini2006adaptive, Sarkar2008, BR2009, heesen2016dynamic, DitzhausJanssen} and references therein. { In this paper, we use a classical condition proposed by \cite{BR2009} for establishing plug-in FDR control for a unified class of $m_0$-estimators, see Section~\ref{ssec:imc} for more details. }

-{Previous work on plug-in FDR control has focused on} continuous test statistics, for which the null $p$-values are distributed according to the uniform distribution. {Considering the abundance of super-uniform $p$-values in real life applications, the uniformity assumption is often violated which may lead to undesirable conservatism of the $m_0$-estimators, see Section~\ref{sec:discretestimators} for more details.} {Super-uniform $p$-values can be observed when testing composite null hypotheses or when dealing with discrete tests, the latter being the setting of our interest in this work.}
+Thus, there is a large body of literature on this topic and numerous methods for establishing plug-in FDR control are available, see e.g. \citet{benjamini2006adaptive, Sarkar2008, BR2009, heesen2016dynamic, DitzhausJanssen} and references therein. {In this paper, we use a classical condition proposed by \cite{BR2009} for establishing plug-in FDR control for a unified class of $m_0$-estimators, see Section~\ref{ssec:imc} for more details.} {Previous work on plug-in FDR control has focused on} continuous test statistics, for which the null $p$-values are distributed according to the uniform distribution. {Considering the abundance of super-uniform $p$-values in real-life applications, the uniformity assumption is often violated which may lead to undesirable conservatism of the $m_0$-estimators, see Section~\ref{sec:discretestimators} for more details.} {Super-uniform $p$-values can be observed when testing composite null hypotheses or when dealing with discrete tests, the latter being the focus of this work.}